xl33zy/tasks/README.md

 elements in Fibonacci sequence using recursion.
 (Fn = Fn-1+ Fn-2).
 F0= 0, F1 = 1.
 How solved - through recursion to add numbers in Fibonacci sequence using (Fn = Fn-1+ Fn-2) formula.
-Problem 6 -
+Problem 6 - You are given numbers “a” and “n”, write the function that returns “a^n”.
-How solved -
-Problem 7 -
+How solved - through recursion to get temporary value, which will be used in multiplying to get a power result Problem 7 -
 How solved -
 Problem 8 -